BAM University Review (2026): Joshua T Osborne's Digital Leasing Model? + My Alternative

 Updated On

-In this BAM University review:
+In this article:

 In my 11+ years of experience with local lead generation, the model taught by BAM University is like Bitbucket repositories, where the project lives under your keys and every branch, permission, and rollout reflects your decisions.
-It's true asset ownership instead of a rented platform that can change the rules.
+It’s true asset ownership instead of a rented platform that can change the rules.
 It’s like Ubuntu cron, a scheduler that keeps firing on time after setup.
 It’s like how ranked sites produce steady inbound calls on autopilot, with no ongoing ad spend, low overhead, and minimal daily intervention.
+SEO is the foundation of local lead generation.
+However, Joshua hated the SEO process and preferred to outsource it instead.
+This was reflected in the depth of BAM University’s SEO training.

 Public Review Sentiment